osxmidi/LinVst/README.md

 1: Install the mfc42 and mfc42u 32bit dll overrides into ~/.wine/drive_c/windows/syswow64 (and optionally add the dll names in winecfg's Libraries tab)

-2: Install rktools.exe (from the (Windows Server 2003 Resource Kit Tools)
+2: Install rktools.exe (from Windows Server 2003 Resource Kit Tools)

 3: Install the mfc140.dll override into ~/.wine/drive_c/windows/system32 (and optionally add the dll names in winecfg's Libraries tab)

-4: Import Waves.reg (in Waves folder) into regedit
+4: Import Waves.reg (in LinVst's Waves folder) into regedit

 5: Install Waves Central